 We are seeking a motivated Postdoc for joining our Research Group for Mathematical and Computational Population Genetics, at the University of Tübingen.
 If you are interested in mathematical and/or computational approaches to model and understand microbial evolution or would like to learn about it, this is your opportunity.

 Our research projects are usually inspired by observations in microbial genome data that are related to evolutionary questions.
 From there we try to identify the main forces responsible for the observed dynamics and create a model as complex as necessary, but as simple as possible.
-Therefore we rely on population genetics, diffusion theory, phylogenetics approaches, and other tools based on stochastic processes and analytical approaches.
-Subsequently, often the goal is to come back to the data and to obtain applicable computational approaches for biological data using the theoretical result.
+Therefore we rely on population genetics, diffusion theory, phylogenetics approaches, and other tools that are based on stochastic processes.
+Subsequently, often the goal is to come back to the data and to obtain applicable computational approaches for the biological data using the theoretical result.
 Therefore we implement inference, estimation, and analysis tools using phylogenetics, simulations, and machine learning approaches to analyze human and prokaryotic genome data.

-In addition to his very own projects, the PostDoc is offered the opportunity to be responsible for suitable Ph.D. projects within the group.
+In addition to his very own projects, the PostDoc is offered the opportunity to co-supervise suitable Ph.D. projects within the group.

 You can join our group with theoretical as well as computational backgrounds.
-Mathematicians, Bioinformaticians, and Computational Biologists, and related fields are welcome.
+Mathematicians, Bioinformaticians, and Computational Biologists, and related fields are considered.

 Examples of some of the issues that we are interested in furthering include (depending on the methodological background):